ZerBea/hcxdumptool/README.md

 A tool to capture packets from WLAN devices and to discover potential weak points within own WiFi networks by running layer 2 attacks against the WPA protocol.

+Designed to to run (mostly headless) on small systems like a Raspberry Pi Zero.

 General Information
 --------------------